 In developing the domains, it was clear that all the competences represented by each domain are absolutely crucial to the overall process.

 If any were not present, the teaching would have significant flaws and gaps.
 Also, each domain represents a distinct aspect of the teaching process.
 Some domains are, of course, more substantial/multi-faceted and have more key features describing them.
 However, it is less clear whether certain domains are more important than others.
 At this stage in the development of our understanding about teaching processes, it is not known which particular competences best predict participant outcome.
 The decision was consequently made to give each domain equal priority in the profile and summary score.

-It is possible for two teachers to be both adherent and competent while also being quite different in style and emphasis.
+It is possible for two teachers to be both adherent and competent while also being guite different in style and emphasis.
 Given that it is not yet clear how particular emphases within the teaching process or styles of teaching relate to outcomes for participants, the criteria do allow some variation.
 It is important, therefore, that assessors bring an open mind to the process of viewing and judging the teaching of others, and to recognise and set aside personal bias and preference.
-We set out a proposed way of rating teaching practice (below) that supports assessors to use both intuitive and evidentially-based reasoning to form judgments about a piece of teaching.
+It is also helpful if the assessor is fluent in the language of the teacher and familiar with the culture/context of the class.
+This familiarity with language and culture offers a more refined sense of what is being conveyed-and received-in the teaching.
+We set out a proposed way of rating teaching practice (below) that supports assessors to use both intuitive and evidence-based reasoning to form judgments about a piece of teaching.